Dan J. Harkey

 A college student, Atticus, was reacquainted when she was assigned to prepare the tax returns for his parents’ firm.

-The adage of opposites attract rang true.
-After a few months of playing catch-up, the friendship started to turn into something more.
-They looked forward to seeing each other, and their dates became more frequent.
+The adage” opposites attract ‘rang true.
+After a few months of playing catch-up, the friendship began to develop into something more.
+Heyy looked forward to seeing each other, and their dates became more frequent.
 A magic moment arrived when both agreed to be exclusive.

 After a year of dating, the topic of the future and family was frequently discussed.
-She had always dreamed about having a traditional family: two or three kids, a home of their own, cats, and dogs.
+He had always dreamed of having a traditional family: two or three kids, a home of their own, cats, and dogs.
 The conversations were complex since they came from different backgrounds.

-Remember that Atticus was a sociology major who developed limited salable skills for today's job market.
-He had spent the past few years working as a high school teacher.
+Remember that Atticus was a sociology major who developed limited skills that are not highly salable in today’s job market.
+He had spent the past few years teaching high school.
 He taught kids to follow his path, both politically and culturally.
-Historical revisionism is handy when teaching kids to demand social justice for all humanity.
-Still, there is no mention of skills necessary to make a living other than living on someone else's tax dollars.
-Why not get a union job teaching kids about socialism/collectivism and working only one-half of the year?
-Alison, who was well on her way to becoming a lead CPA at her accounting firm, earned almost two times what Atticus made at his teaching job.
+Historical revisionism is useful when teaching children to advocate for social justice for all humanity.
+Still, there is no mention of the skills necessary to make a living, other than living on someone else’s tax dollars.
+Why not get a union job teaching kids about socialism/collectivism and working only half the year?
+Alison, who was well on her way to becoming a lead CPA at her accounting firm, earned almost twice what Atticus made at his teaching job.
 They both agreed that having kids was their number one priority.
 Alison first brought up the compromise solution, saying she could be the primary breadwinner and that Atticus would become a stay-at-home dad.

 Curious about what happened after their first and second child arrived?
 Atticus undergoes a profound transformation, shifting from his self-centeredness to a newfound compassion for others.
 His online friendships, once numerous, disintegrated as he chose to become a productive member of society, valuing real friendships over virtual ones.
 His journey of personal growth is a testament to the potential for change and transformation in all of us, offering a hopeful narrative of personal growth and change.

-Growing a family allows us to experience tolerance, risk, happiness, and giving to others.
+Growing a family allows us to experience tolerance, risk, happiness, and the joy of giving to others.
 Atticus understood that he now lived in a world that was not about him.
 He found joy in nurturing the pleasures of giving to others and sharing in their success.
-In this way, Alison and Atticus, along with their children, find true happiness and live happily ever after.
-Their story is a powerful reminder of the profound joy and fulfillment that family can bring, underscoring the warmth and comfort of familial bonds.
+In this way, Alison and Atticus, along with their children, find true happiness and live happily ever after..
+Their story is a powerful reminder of the profound joy and fulfillment that family can bring, underscoring the warmth and comfort that familial bonds can provide.